 We may have friends, colleagues and students who are not able to travel to the safety of home.
 We may know people now living in environments where they are unsafe to express themselves, or people who are kept apart from their partners and loved ones.
 Of course, this crisis may offer for some a unique opportunity to live in a way they have not been able to previously and this is something to be celebrated.

 If it is appropriate, safe and within the remit of our roles, perhaps we might want to reach out to those people, both on 17th May and indeed on any other day.

 Thank you friends, colleagues and allies.

-View Freyja's role models page
+View Freyja's lgbt+ role model page